hzxie/voj/README.md

 **NOTE:**

 - [Maven](http://maven.apache.org) 3+ and [GCC](http://gcc.gnu.org/) 4.8+ with POSIX thread model is required.
-- Make sure add the Maven and GCC to the PATH.
+- Make sure Maven and GCC are added to the PATH.

 After extracting the source, run these commands from a terminal: